Should sales tax be listed separately on receipts?

 - The sales receipt should show:

-- On the sellers excise tax return, they would include the gross income of $91.83 under the Retailing business and occupation (B&O) tax and retail sales tax.
+- On the XYZ's excise tax return, they would include the gross amount of $91.83 under the retailing business and occupation (B&O) tax and retail sales tax.

 Restaurants

-Most restaurants that operate under the authority of a license from the liquor control board have a dining and lounge area.
+Most restaurants that operate under the authority of a license from the liquor and cannabis board have a dining and lounge area.